Visit up to 6 Amazing Attractions and save up to £72 with Merlin's Magical London Ticket

-Terms and conditions for Buckingham Palace Entrance Tickets
+Terms and conditions for Tower of London Tickets

 - Please note - If you ARE NOT travelling within the next 72 hours then it can take up to 7 days for your tickets to be uploaded.
 If you ARE travelling within the next 72 hours then once you've made your booking please contact us by replying to your confirmation email or by calling our Customer Service team.

-- Please note this is not a guided tour.
+- Please note that this experience is non-changeable and non-refundable

 - The last Yeoman Warder tour starts at 2.30pm (winter), 3.30pm (summer).